Formal fallacy: Common examples

-An easy way to show the above inference as invalid is by using Venn diagrams.
+An easy way to show the above inference as invalid is by using Euler diagrams.
 In logical parlance, the inference is invalid, since under at least one interpretation of the predicates it is not validity preserving.

 People often have difficulty applying the rules of logic.
 For example, a person may say the following syllogism is valid, when in fact it is not: